 Lacking the proper clothing, shoes, and gear can make for a miserable date.
 Make sure you both have the proper hiking gear, and one or both of you will need a smallish backpack for carrying a few essential items to keep your hiking date fun, comfortable, and safe.

 Consider bringing along the following items.
-If you don’t already have them, consider buying them through the Amazon links provided in the list.
+If you don’t already have them, they are available through the Backcountry and REI links provided in the list below.

 - Water bottles or hydration pack

 - A snack or picnic in a cooler.
 The sling-style or backpack coolers are my favorites for keeping hiking picnics cool.